Algeria election gets low turnout amid opposition boycott | DW | 12.06.2021

 Samir Belarbi, a prominent figure of Hirak, which has long advocated a purge of Algeria's army-backed elite, said "elections will not give the regime legitimacy."

-Contesting Saturday's election was the once-governing National Liberation Front ((FLN), and Islamist parties, split into five factions.
+Contesting Saturday's election, the first since Abdelaziz Bouteflika was replaced by Tebboune, after unrest in 2019, were the once-governing National Liberation Front ((FLN), and Islamist parties, split into five factions.

-While the government hoped that the vote would turn a page on political unrest amid a crackdown

 At Algiers ballot stations Saturday morning only a trickle of people were seen entering.
 At Bejaia and Tizi Ouzon in Kabylie most polling stations were closed.